AM General: Development and production of the HMMWV

+Replacement

 The Humvee's replacement, a completely new Joint Light Tactical Vehicle (JLTV) design, has been in production by Oshkosh Corporation since 2016.
 AM General was unsuccessful in its bid for this $30-billion 25-year contract, and it is now focused on military Humvee support (they still outnumber JLTVs by three to one) and development of a new ambulance model.

+In February 2023, the U.S. Army granted AM General a production contract worth more than $8.66bn to deliver next-generation JLTV A2 vehicles, under the Army and Marine Corps’ Joint Light Tactical Vehicle (JLTV) program.

+Under the contract, AM General will produce approximately 20,682 JLTV vehicles and 9,883 trailers.
+The contract includes the integration of technological enhancements for delivery to the U.S. Armed Forces.

+Oshkosh Defense won the initial contract to supply its JLTV vehicles for the program.

 Other military vehicles

-AM General also acquired Department of Defense contracts for medium and heavy trucks, including the M151 series, 2 1/2 ton M35 series, and 5 ton M809 series in the 1970s then the M939 series in the 1980s.
+AM General also acquired Department of Defense contracts for medium and heavy trucks, including the M151 series, 2 1/2 ton M35 series, and 5 ton M809 series in the 1970s, then the M939 series in the 1980s.

 In 2005, AM General was contracted to take over militarization, sales, and marketing of LSSV vehicles.